The symptoms

 The classic symptoms of Lyme disease

 Symptoms of Lyme disease vary greatly depending on a number of factors.
 First, they will differ according to the stage of infection.
-The disease has three main stages:
+The disease has 3 main stages:

-It develops a few weeks to a few months after the initial infection, and represents the entry of bacteria into the bloodstream.
-It usually occurs if the disease has not been successfully treated in the previous stage.
-During this period, the patient will generally begin to show multi-systemic symptoms, such as skin, neurological and heart disorders.
+It develops a few days to a few weeks after the initial infection (usually up to 6 months) and corresponds to the entry of bacteria into the bloodstream.
+It typically occurs when the local infection has not been detected or treated effectively.
+During this period, patients will generally begin to show multisystemic symptoms such as skin lesions (multiple erythema migrans), neurological symptoms (neuroborreliosis), and cardiac symptoms (Lyme carditis).

 It’s also worth mentioning that, since each individual is different, symptoms and manifestations will tend to be different for everyone.